On the Convergence of the ELBO to Entropy Sums: The Class of Considered Generative Models

 \section{The Class of Considered Generative Models}

-We first define the class of generative models that we consider, i.e., the models and the properties that we require to show convergence to entropy sums.
+We first define the class of generative models that we consider, i.e., the models and the properties that we require in order to show convergence to entropy sums.
 We will also discuss two concrete examples and a counter-example.
 We keep focusing on generative models of the kind introduced above (Eqn.\,\ref{EqnGenModelIntro}).
-Such models will be sufficient to communicate the concepts the proof relies on but generalizations will be discussed in Secs.\,\ref{SecExamples} and \ref{SecDiscussion}.
-First, we will require a more specific notation for the parameterization of the generative model, however. \begin{definition} (Generative Model) \end{definition} \defStart{}The generative models we consider have prior distribution $\pPsi$ with parameters $\PsiVec$, i.e., all parameters are arranged into one column vector with scalar entries.
+Such models will be sufficient to communicate the concepts the proof relies on but generalizations will be discussed in Sec.~\ref{SecDiscussion}.
+First, we will require a more specific notation for the parameterization of the generative model, however. \begin{definition}[Generative Model] The generative models we consider have prior distribution $\pPsi$ with parameters $\PsiVec$, i.e., all parameters are arranged into one column vector with scalar entries.
 Analogously, the noise distribution $\pT$ is parameterized by $\ThetaVec$ such that:

-$\square$\\ \ \\ {}Arranging prior parameters and noise model parameters into column vectors will be important for further definitions and for the derivation of the main result.
+\end{definition} {}Arranging prior parameters and noise model parameters into column vectors will be important for further definitions and for the derivation of the main result.
 For our purposes, the definition of a generative model in terms of prior and noise model distributions will also be notationally more convenient than using the model's joint probability.
-For mixture models we note that the latents are usually denoted (instead of by $\zVec$) by $c$ where $c\in\{1,\ldots,C\}$.

 In general, we will adopt a somewhat less abstract mathematical notation than could have been used.
 For instance, we will not use the notation of Lebesgue integrals if such a notation is not necessary.
-The motivation is that then the main results derivations can be communicated using conventional integrals (which are more common in the broader Machine Learning literature).
+The motivation is that then the main derivations can be communicated using conventional integrals (which are more common in the broader Machine Learning literature).
 Knowledge, e.g., on Lebesgue integrals, Legendre transformations and duality principles are not essential for the main derivations.
 However, if we later (in Sec.\,\ref{SecGenEF}) cover the most general form of our main result, Lebesgue integrals and general measures will be used and will be required for our derivation.